jdrumgoole/MUGAlyser/README.md

 There is also an audit collection which tracks when the data was collected.
 Each record is associated with a Batch ID which is tracked in the audit collection.

+This is beta software.
+Not all combinations of options have been tested.
+Specifically I haven't tested usernames and passwords for the db yet.

 ```